MatrixManAtYrService/Righting/sandbox/OwningAPieceOfTheMonolith.md

 William was born from the frustrations that appear when you try to work with code that has so many separate purposes.
 As for us, we have two:
- 1. Each month, calculate how much every merchant should be billed and how much each developer should be paid.
+ 1. Each month we calculate how much every merchant should be billed and how much each developer should be paid.
- 2. Provide visibility into how these calculations have gone in past months, and will go next month.
+ 2. We provide visibility into how these calculations have gone in past months, and how they will go next month.

 For the first of these, we employed something we call "the strangler pattern."
 We would use Server to generate the monthly billing data, and then we would use William to do the same.